gabrielemorini/rhce/mock-exam-example.md

 a) The playbook runs on managed nodes in the test host group.
 b) Create the directory /webtest with the group ownership webtest group and having the regular permissions rwx for the owner and group and rx for the others.
 c) Apply the special permissions: set group ID
-d) Symbolically link /var/www/html/webtest to /webtest directory.
+d) Create the file /webtest/index.html with a single line of text that reads: Testing.
-e) Create the file /webtest/index.html with a single line of text that reads: Testing.
+e) Symbolically link /webtest/index.html to /var/www/html/webtest/index.html.

 ## **9\.
 Create an Ansible vault to store user passwords with the following conditions:**